-(Pocket-lint) - A while back, Nanoleaf announced it was updating its software to allow you to mirror the colours on your TV screen or monitor with your light panels.
+(Pocket-lint) - Back in 2019, Nanoleaf announced it was updating its software to allow you to mirror the colours on your TV screen or monitor with your light panels.

-Whether you're running the square canvas panels or the older triangle-shaped ones you can now make things even more interesting and create a more immersive viewing experience.
+Whether you're running the square canvas panels, the older triangle-shaped ones or the newer shapes you can now make things even more interesting and create a more immersive viewing experience.

 - What is Nanoleaf?
 Smart light panels and Nanoleaf Canvas explored

 - Razer and Nanoleaf team up to sync lighting with your games and more

 - How to upgrade your gaming area with lighting, speakers and more

 This new system is similar to that offered by Philips Hue.
 It allows you to use an app to mimic what's on the screen and create colourful ambient lighting to complement your viewing experience.